core-wg/senml-spec/draft-ietf-core-senml.md

 # CDDL

-For reference, the JSON and CBOR representations can be described with the common CDDL {{I-D.ietf-cbor-cddl}} specification in {{senmlcddl}}.
+As a convenient reference, the JSON and CBOR representations can be described with the common CDDL {{I-D.ietf-cbor-cddl}} specification in
+{{senmlcddl}} (informative).

 ~~~~ cddl
 {::include senml.cddl}